Basement extension: where do I start?

-- The costs and complexity of the project will vary dramatically depending on whether you have an existing cellar with enough headroom that can be easily converted or whether you will need to excavate to make the space workable.
+In deciding whether to carry out a basement extension, bear in mind that the costs and complexity vary dramatically depending on whether you have an existing cellar with enough headroom that can be easily converted or whether you will need to excavate to make the space workable.

-- A rough rule of thumb is that a basement conversion is likely to cost between £900 to £1,400 per square metre if it is an existing space with no structural changes needed.
+- As a rough rule of thumb, a basement conversion is likely to cost £900 to £1,400 per square metre for an existing space with no structural changes needed.

 If you are settled in your home but have outgrown your living space, building an extension is a great way to make more of what you’ve already got.
 Adding an extra room, such as a converted basement, can increase your property value by up to 20 per cent.
-We recommend you speak to a couple of local estate agents before you start if this is your primary motivation; they will be able to indicate whether you will recoup your investment when it comes to selling.
-A good source of natural light and decent ceiling height will help to ensure that your conversion is a worthwhile investment that boosts your home’s value.
+We recommend you speak to a couple of local estate agents before you start.
+They will be able to indicate whether you will recoup your investment when it comes to selling.
+A good source of natural light and decent ceiling height, will help to ensure that your conversion is a worthwhile investment that boosts your home’s value.

 We asked the Basement Waterproofing Association to provide up-to-date estimates for the likely costs involved in different types of basement conversion projects, from the basic to the more complex: